tmacek2/Portfolio/index.md

 ## Project: Employee Attrition
 The goal of this project was to analyze employee data and figure out which factors influenced employee attrition.
 This [Dataset](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset) comes from Kaggle, supplied by IBM as a ficticious dataset.

-### Data - Cleaning and Visualization
+### Data - Cleaning and Analysis
 The data was contained in a single csv file, which needed minimal cleaning.
+The first pass of analysis was done in Excel using pivot tables, checking different factors against attrition.
+This provided some ideas on what effected attrition, however this was not enough to draw any concrete resolutions.
+Once the data was added into Tableau, the visualization started to show some clear trends.